Exam Preparation and Review

 Both tests consist of a series of questions designed to measure the competencies of nurses at the start of their practice.
 Both tests must be written at a designated testing facility within Canada.

 The Exam Preparation and Review course is 10 full days of study (including a mock examination and feedback day) and while schedules may vary by location, classes are typically held one day per week.
 This allows for increased individual learning and preparation time between classes.

-Because the course is stretched over months leading up to your CRNE or CPNRE, it is important to inform your case manager as soon as you know when you intend to write the exam.
-Your case manager can also provide you with up-to-date schedules for the next session of Exam Preparation and Review at CARE Centre.
+Because the course is stretched over months leading up to exam sessions, it is important to inform your case manager as soon as you know when you intend to write the exam.
+Your case manager can provide you with up-to-date schedules for the next session of Exam Preparation and Review at CARE Centre.